 The following are some other useful websites:

-Students who wish to study Art subjects, will benefit from broad based courses, particularly those who wish to follow courses in Theatre, Media, Fine Art & Design related subjects or Architecture.
+Students who wish to go on to study within the Arts, will benefit from this broad based course, particularly those who wish to follow courses in Theatre, Media, Fine Art and Design related subjects or Architecture.
 In order to be successful in Art, a high degree of interest and commitment is more important than having a natural ability.